plicjo/codility_exercises/README.md

 All solutions are optimized for 100% correctness and speed.
 Unfortunately, that kinda kills being idiomatic sometimes.

+These solutions were curated with lots of help from [jsuchal](https://github.com/jsuchal/codility).

 Run all the tests: `$ rspec`